-Across our site, we have thousands of nonfiction book recommendations, divided by subject matter (eg. history books, economics books etc.) On this page, you'll find more general book recommendations, useful if you're in the mood for nonfiction, want to read a really, really good book, but don't really mind so much what it's about.
+Across our site, we have thousands of nonfiction book recommendations, on a vast array of topics.
+Below, you'll find some general recommendations, useful if you're in the mood for nonfiction, want to read a really, really good book, but don't mind what it's about.

 There are vast numbers of new books published every year, which makes choosing some of the best ones seem somewhat random and subjective.
-To try and get some objective sense of which books to read, our first port of call every year is always the Baillie Gifford Prize, the UK's most prestigious nonfiction prize.
-Judges scour 100s of books—many of them lengthy tomes.
+Fortunately, in the UK, we have the Baillie Gifford Prize.
+Judges scour hundreds of books—many of them lengthy tomes—to find the best books of the year.
+Our editor, Sophie Roell, also provides regular roundups of new nonfiction being published.

 -